husamhamu/servo_app/README.md

 # servo_app

-A new Flutter application. (only android) The app is capable to connect with arduio through Bluetooth and send commands
+A new Flutter application. (only android) The app is capable to connect with arduino through Bluetooth and send commands

 ## Getting Started